 Just don’t forget that many companies are now starting to offer flexible, part time roles which are well paid.
 They aren’t the norm, but they do exist and they come with the perks built in.

 Don’t know where to look for part time, flexible salaried work?
-Here are a few we love and know well:
+Here is a list of over 30 places to find flexible work online.

 A bit of wait and see on this one… (Pregnant than Screwed isn’t convinced!)

 - Government launches flexi-hours jobs site for mothers with 50,000 adverts aimed at helping women balance children with work by Harry Cole

 Not ready to go back to work yet and need a confidence boost and upgraded digital skillset?

 Check out our Step by Step Social Media Magic Course.
 Enrolment opens again in July.